 Doctoral Degree Programs

 The Doctor of Philosophy programs in the College of Engineering are intended for academically outstanding students with appropriate bachelor’s degrees.
 The programs require the completion and defense of a significant, original research dissertation.
-Potential fields of study include bioengineering, biomedical engineering, chemical engineering, civil and environmental engineering, computer science and engineering, electrical engineering, industrial engineering, and mechanical engineering.
+Potential fields of study include biomedical engineering, chemical engineering, civil and environmental engineering, computer science and engineering, electrical engineering, industrial engineering, and mechanical engineering.

 Advisory Committee